hvdwolf/Navigator-traffic_lights/README.md

 **What does the script (automatically) do:**</br>
   1. It downloads the country/countries you specify in the top of the script from [download.geofabrik.de](http://download.geofabrik.de/) in the "Protocolbuffer Binary Format".</br>
-  2. It converts the downloaded "country".pbf files to .GPX files</br>
+  2. It converts the downloaded "country".pbf files via a few steps to .csv files</br>
-  3. These GPX files are fed into DiggerConsole.exe which creates the necessary mca files for you.</br>
+  3. These csv files are fed into DiggerConsole.exe which creates the necessary mca files for you.</br>

 **Requirements:**</br>
   1. ("soft" requirement) You need to know how to work in the "CMD" command window in Windows (some people still call this "the dosbox").